 We don’t become more productive overnight.
 Like everything in life, it requires efforts.
 Change doesn’t happen if you just sit there and wait for it.
 It’s important for all of us to learn more about our body and find ways to optimize our energy for a more successful and happy life.

-PS.
+P.S.
 Thanks for reading this far!
-If you found value in this, I’d really appreciate it if you scroll a little further and hit the Recommend button.
+If you found value in this, I’d really appreciate it if you recommend this post (by clicking the ❤ button) so other people can see it!